Unique Lansing Districts: Downtown Lansing, REO Town, & Old Town Lansing

-If you’ve never been here before or you’re looking to re-discover Lansing and get out of the normal routine – be prepared for a refreshing day o’ fun.
+If you’ve never been here before or if you are looking to re-discover Lansing and get out of the normal routine – be prepared for a refreshing day o’ fun.

 Where do you want to start first?

-Here are some places and ideas of things to do in Downtown Lansing, or check out our event calendar to see what’s happening in Downtown Lansing today.
+Here are some places and ideas of things to do in Downtown Lansing, or check out our family event calendar to see what’s happening today.

-2) Bike or Walk the path between the Michigan State Capitol & Hall of Justice Buildings
+Take the Path Between the Michigan State Capitol & Hall of Justice Buildings

 Between 100 N Capitol Ave, Lansing, MI 48933 and 925 W Ottawa St, Lansing, MI 48915